MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-websphere-to-vm.md

 This article shows you how to deploy a Java WebSphere web app with sign-in by Microsoft Entra account to Traditional WebSphere on VMs.

-This guidance assumes you've run through any of the Java WebSphere web app examples for enabling security with Microsoft Entra ID.
+This guidance assumes you have through any of the Java WebSphere web app examples for enabling security with Microsoft Entra ID.

 ## Prerequisites

-- Make sure you've followed the guidance of [Deploy WebSphere Application Server (traditional) Cluster on Azure Virtual Machines](../ee/traditional-websphere-application-server-virtual-machines.md) to deploy a [IBM WebSphere Application Server Cluster](https://aka.ms/websphere-on-azure-portal).
+- A deployed [IBM WebSphere Application Server Cluster](https://aka.ms/websphere-on-azure-portal).
+For more information, see [Deploy WebSphere Application Server (traditional) Cluster on Azure Virtual Machines](../ee/traditional-websphere-application-server-virtual-machines.md).

 ## Prepare the web app for deployment